 (Act) (File type: pdf; size: 87.48 KB)No. 103 of 1997

-Before you can vote in the National or Municipal elections, you need to be registered on the voter's roll.
+Before you can vote in a National or Municipal elections, you need to be registered on the voter's roll.
 The Roll contains the details of individual voters and is an important planning tool.
 For example, it allows the IEC to know how many people are likely to vote in each area so that they can ensure that there are sufficient voting stations.
-The Voters' Roll is also an important way of preventing electoral fraud.
+The voters' roll is also an important way of preventing electoral fraud.

 (Regulation) No. R.362 of 1999